aburkleaux-amazon/aws-media-services-simple-vod-workflow/2-MediaConvertJobs/README.md

 Note that the `VANLIFE` clip only has audio in the first 45 seconds of the file.

+#### HLS

+The HLS manifest file is located in your ouput s3 bucket in the object: s3://YOUR-MediaBucket/assets/VANLIFE/HLS/VANLIFE.m3u8

+You can play the HLS using:
+* Safari browser by clicking on the **Link** for the object.
+* **JW Player Stream Tester** - by copying the link for the object and inputing it to the player.  https://developer.jwplayer.com/tools/stream-tester/

+The HLS player switches between the threee diffferent resolutions of video you created in your HLS stack based on the performance of the stream.
+This ensures a smooth playback experience that avoids buffering.
+Instead, the quality of the video is downgraded to adapt to the resource constraints.

+Use the settings (gear icon) in JW Player to force switching between the different HLS levels.
+You should see the prefix on the timecode change when the levels switch.

 #### MP4s

 The MP4 output is located in your ouput s3 bucket in the object: s3://YOUR-MediaBucket/assets/VANLIFE/MP4/VANLIFE.mp4